greenelab/manubot-gpt-manuscript/manuscript.md

 We tested the tool on a paragraph from the Results section of CCC (Figure @fig:results:ccc).
 This paragraph describes Figure 1 of the CCC manuscript [@doi:10.1101/2022.06.15.496326], which showcases four different datasets, each with two variables, and various relationships or patterns labeled as random/independent, non-coexistence, quadratic, and two-lines.
-The revised paragraph, while having fewer sentences, is slightly longer and consistently uses past tense, unlike the original one which has tense shifts.
+The revised paragraph, while having fewer sentences, is slightly longer and consistently uses the past tense, unlike the original one which has tense shifts.
 The revised paragraph also retains all citations, which, although not explicitly mentioned in the prompts for this section (as it is for introductions), is important in this case.
-The original LaTeX format was maintained for the math and the figure was correctly referenced using the Manubot syntax.
+The original LaTeX format was maintained for the math, and the figure was correctly referenced using the Manubot syntax.
 In the third sentence of the revised paragraph (line 3), the model generated a good summary of how all coefficients performed in the last two nonlinear patterns, and why CCC was able to capture them.
 As human authors, we would make a single change at the end of this sentence to avoid repeating the word "complexity": *"..., while CCC increased the model's complexity ~~by using different degrees of complexity~~ to capture the relationships."*
 The revised paragraph is more concise and clearly describes what the figure shows and how CCC works.